joshsalcido/stays-app/README.md

 # Welcome to Stays!

-Just like Airbnb, at **Stays** you can explores multiple vacation listings across the world and find the one you'd love to  **Stay** at!
+Just like Airbnb, at **Stays** you can explore multiple vacation listings across the world and find the one you'd love to  **Stay** at!
 If you have a stay of your own that you would like to offer to others you can create your very own listing!
 If you stayed at a stay recently and would like to leave a review you can also do that once you are logged in to your **Stays** account.
 Checkout [Stays](https://stays-app.herokuapp.com/) now!

 Created with: **JavaScript**, **PostgresSQL**, **Sequelize**, **Express**, **React**, **Redux**, **CSS**